Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of the course, the students should be able to:

-• Explain the nature of elasticity and its applications, as well as short and long run production functions; and
+• Explain the nature of elasticity and its applications, as well as short and long run production functions.

 • Discuss pricing of factors of production and market structure consisting of perfect competitive market and imperfect competitive markets.